frederic-perez/AmE-dictionary/data/dictionary.md

 __kumquat__ _n_
 __kurtosis__ _n_
 __kybosh__ _v_
-__kyphoplasty__ _n_ A treatment for a vertebral compression fracture in which a collapsed vertebral body is restored to its normal size and shape with a balloon, followed by the injection of bone cement to maintain the bone's shape and strength.
+__kyphoplasty__ _n_ A treatment for a vertebral compression fracture in which a collapsed vertebral body is restored to its normal size and shape with a balloon, followed by the injection of bone cement to maintain the bone’s shape and strength.
 __L-plate__ _He saw the L-plate on the back of the car._
 __la la land__ _n_ _slang_ An unreal place, a fantastic dreamworld.
 __labor bureaus__